Concurrency best practices

 - Coordinate with your team: Communicate your plans between your teams.
 Identify any potential issues of overlap early to prevent teams from inadvertently saving over each other’s changes to common elements.

 - Integrate the published version: Any time your current version is behind the published version, integrate the published version into your version.
 This will make it easier to publish your changes later.
-The profile switcher and the Save/Publish dialog will indicate when your current version differs from the currently published version:
+The profile switcher and the Save/Publish dialog contain a status message that you can use to compare your version’s changes to the currently published version:

 - You are ahead of the published version